 Where helpful for clarification, an exhibit associated with the measure is provided.
-Table 4-1 summarizes the measures included in 2020 NCP for CMH.
+Table 4-1 summarizes the measures included in 2024 NCP for CMH.

-Following the plates for individual program measures is an exhibit showing the NCP map which incorporates each of the recommended program measures, as well as a description of the population, housing, and noise-sensitive land use impacts associated with its full implementation by the year 2025.
-The final section of this chapter summarizes the anticipated costs of implementing the 2020 NCP and provides an implementation schedule for the program.
-As discussed previously, the approval of the 2020 NCP by the Federal Aviation Administration (FAA) does not commit the FAA or the Columbus Regional Airport Authority (CRAA) to the costs or the implementation schedule listed in this document.
+Following the plates for individual program measures is an exhibit future NEM/NCP Noise Exposure Contour, as well as a description of the population, housing, and noise-sensitive land use impacts associated with its full implementation by the year 2029.
+The final section of this chapter summarizes the anticipated costs of implementing the 2024 NCP and provides an implementation schedule for the program.
+As discussed previously, the approval of the recommended measures in the 2024 NCP by the Federal Aviation Administration (FAA) does not commit the FAA or the Columbus Regional Airport Authority (CRAA) to the costs or the implementation schedule listed in this document.
 This information is provided here as a planning tool to assist the implementation of the NCP.